 The Result

 No conviction.
 No probation.
 No fines.
 No community service.
-My client walked out of the courthouse that day with his girlfriend.
-And because the charge was dismissed, he was eligible for an expunction — meaning this arrest will be wiped from his record entirely.
+My client walked out of the courthouse that day a free man.
+And because the charge was dismissed, he was eligible for an expunction — meaning he could petition to have the arrest cleared from his record entirely.

 Serving All of Collin County